One of my favorite films is called “Gattaca”.

 You cannot “select” the human spirit.

 While the film has other subplots, the idea that we can be greater than our circumstances is at the heart of the film.
 Throughout our lives and in our history, we have heard about many individuals overcoming great adversity.
-Examples can include Abe Lincoln, Thomas Edison, Albert Einstein, and Oprah Winfrey.
+Examples can include Abraham Lincoln, Thomas Edison, Albert Einstein, and Oprah Winfrey.
 Despite their pasts and other people’s doubts, they defied the odds and achieved success.
-You can attribute many reasons for their success, and I’d argue a lot of it involved hard work, persistence, and determination.
+You can attribute many reasons for their success, and I’d argue a lot of it included their own hard work, persistence, and determination.

 Your past does not have to equal the future.
 When your environment gives you doubts, remember your destination.
 No matter what life hands you, you can still achieve greatness.